NAME

 @MyClass* myPointer=&@myObject

 Accessing data members and methods of an object through a pointer is done using exactly the same syntax as with normal objects.
-There is no need to use the -> operator as in C/C++.
+There is no need to use a different operator, as in many other programming languages.

 Pointers are implicitly dereferenced as needed in Bash++.
 However, if you would like to explicitly dereference a pointer, you can use the * operator.
 For example, to dereference a pointer myPointer, you would use the following syntax: